 I am early-walking the path behind the sea-breaker wall, close to Dublin’s Salthill train station, accompanied only by my intimate shadow.
 A mechanised voice from nowhere stipulates how I should take care of dog poo if I am walking a dog.

-The official voice clashes with other voices in my head, echos forward from 1957 when I was seven: the sound of a splashing laughing excited children on the now empty shoreline and above all the distinct voice of my mother, this time calling my brother and I back up from the edge of the sea.
+The official voice clashes with other voices in my head, echos forward from 1957 when I was seven: the sound of splashing laughing excited children on the now empty shoreline and, above all, the distinct voice of my mother, this time calling my brother and I back up from the edge of the sea.

 We are circling an unfortunate boy whose sunburned peeling skin is fascinatingly flapping in the sea breeze.
 Occasionally, oblivious to our temporary cruel streak, we had been tugging a piece here and there to see what happened.